Greatest Bachelor(ette) Villains of All Time

 Fan FAQs

-Juan Pablo Galavis reigns as the top contender in the Greatest Bachelor(ette) Villains league.
-You can see how he stacks up against all the notorious personalities on the GOAT List.
+Juan Pablo Galavis reigns as the top contender in the Greatest Bachelor(ette) Villains of All Time.
+You can see how he stacks up against other notorious villains on the GOAT List.

-What makes Luke Parker a notable contender despite his current standing?
+What makes Luke Parker a memorable contender in the Bachelor(ette) Villains league?